YOLO-NAS-Bench: A Surrogate Benchmark with Self-Evolving Predictors for YOLO Architecture Search: Method

 \textbf{Latency bucketing.} The latency range observed across all 1{,}000 initial architectures is evenly partitioned into 10 buckets.
 This stratification ensures that the self-evolving loop discovers high-performing architectures at every latency operating point, not only at a single scale.

 \textbf{Evolutionary expansion (single round).} Within each latency bucket, a target latency is sampled uniformly.
 An evolutionary algorithm (EA)~\cite{real2019regularized} is then run with predicted mAP as the fitness function and real measured latency as the constraint.
-The EA uses a population of 50 and runs for 100 generations, adopts top 25\% as parents, with offspring generated by uniform crossover (50\%) and mutation (50\%, mutation probability 0.2), and preserves the top 10\% as elite.
-The final top 5 architectures from each bucket are retained on COCO-mini, yielding 50 new candidate architectures per round.
+The EA runs for 100 generations with a population of 50, selecting the top 25\% as parents, generating offspring via crossover (50\%) or mutation (50\%, rate 0.2), and carrying forward the top 10\% as elite.
+The final top 5 architectures from each bucket are selected as candidates, yielding 50 new architectures per round.

 \textbf{Iterative refinement.} Each batch of 50 new architectures is fully trained on COCO-mini under the same protocol, their configuration and ground-truth mAP are recorded, and the pairs are merged into the architecture pool.
 The predictor is then retrained on the expanded pool.
 This loop repeats for 10 rounds, growing the pool from 1{,}000 to 1{,}500 architectures.
-Crucially, each round's newly added architectures are biased toward the high-performance regions identified by the current predictor, progressively reducing the gap between the predictor's training distribution and the distribution of architectures encountered during actual NAS search.
+Crucially, each round's newly added architectures are biased toward high-performance regions identified by the current predictor, progressively narrowing the distribution gap between predictor training and actual NAS search.

 \textbf{Ensemble prediction.} After the final round, 10 LightGBM models are trained on the full 1{,}500-architecture pool with different random seeds.
 The ensemble prediction is the arithmetic mean of the 10 models, which reduces variance and further stabilizes ranking quality.